 Karl Davis started at AdvantageCS nearly 34 years ago, as a programmer/analyst assigned to what was then called the CIR development team.
 He spent 20 years on that team, 15 or so as its leader, until he was named to head up the newly-formed Engineering Consulting and Implementations team.
 That has been Karl’s home for the past 14 years.

 Dan Heffernan knew Karl before he joined AdvantageCS.
 “I was a housemate of Karl’s in 1983.
 Karl has always been meticulous, as well as precise, neat and tidy.
 So, when another housemate changed his oil in Karl’s garage and then proceeded to spill some on the floor and back the car out leaving dark, oily tire marks down the driveway--- well, it was all Karl could do to keep from destroying the driveway and re-paving it!
-Only the cost kept him from …
+Only the cost stopped him.
+Our …